Bill Tierney: Coach

 In 2002, Tierney was inducted into the National Lacrosse Hall of Fame with the distinction of being "a truly great coach."

 In 1998 and 2001, Tierney and his sons Trevor (a goaltender) and Brendan (midfield/attack), became the first father-sons combination to win an NCAA Men's Lacrosse Championship together.
 His daughter Brianne Tierney, a former player at Loyola of Maryland and Colgate, is currently the women's head coach at Kent State, which will begin varsity play in the 2019 season; her husband Dylan Sheridan is the assistant coach at Ohio State and was the men's head coach at Cleveland State.

-Coach Tierney began coaching the men's lacrosse team at the University of Denver on July 1, 2009.
-Coach Tierney called the change a "wonderful opportunity to start this new chapter in my life."
+Tierney began coaching the men's lacrosse team at the University of Denver on July 1, 2009.
+IFS Coach Tierney called the change a "wonderful opportunity to start this new chapter in my life."

-On May 25, 2015 Coach Tierney led Denver to the team's first National Championship.
+On May 25, 2015, Tierney led Denver to the team's first national championship.
 They beat Maryland by a score of 10-5.
 Denver was the 10th different school to raise the trophy and the first team west of the Appalachian Mountains.